-The PLU Bachelor of Science in Nursing curriculum is based on the American Association of Colleges of Nursing Essentials of Baccalaureate Education in Nursing (2008).
+The PLU Bachelor of Science in Nursing curriculum is in alignment with the American Association of Colleges of Nursing The Essentials: Core Competencies for Professional Nursing Education (AACN, 2021, April).
 The BSN curriculum builds on the PLU core liberal education in the arts, humanities, and sciences as the cornerstone for the practice of nursing.
 Achievement of the following program outcomes enables graduates to practice as generalist nurses within complex healthcare systems:

 1. Demonstrate the ability to incorporate the dimensions of person, nursing, and environment to promote health in a variety of nursing situations.